Carl J. Shapiro Science Center, 0-16A

 ProfileAlthough, I received my Ph.D from MIT in 2004 for studying protein folding and aggregation, my true passion has always been in biology teaching and education.
 I was an education research post doc for two years in the HHMI Education Group at MIT and focused primarily on biological education research and the importance of concept-based teaching and learning in biology.

-I have recently recognized the need for better biological preparation at the high school level and am actively involved in several K12 education efforts.
-I currently am the Brandeis MRSEC Director of Education and Outreach.
+I have recognized the need for better biological preparation at the high school level and am actively involved in several K12 education efforts.
+I currently directing a series of outreach and education activities of the university.
 I organize field trips to campus by local area high school students to give them an opportunity to explore research-level science.
 In addition, I am a Communication Fellow in Informal Science Education at the Discovery Museum in Acton.
+I am also the academic director of the Brandeis Science Posse program.
+I work closely with the scholars during their two-week pre-collegiate summer immersion training program.
+I also mentor and advise the students once then enroll in courses here on campus.

 In light of my interest in protein structure, I am studying the importance of learning and manipulation of biological macromolecules in 3-dimensions.
 I am currently part of a collaboration with the Biology, Physics, and Academic Computing Departments at MIT to create a free, scalable 3D visualization software engine that may easily be manipulated by students, but has the flexibility and functionality to be used by advance protein biochemists.
 I am hoping to incorporate this program into the Brandeis curriculum.